 Tapping on the Gradient Bar between two Color Sliders will create a new Color Slider.

 Double tap in the middle of the Gradient Bar to distribute the Color Sliders evenly.

 Swipe either direction along the Gradient Bar to flip the color points.

 TIP: Updating one of these Color Sliders will immediately update the gradient of your shape.

 Tap and drag a Color Slider down off of the Gradient Bar to delete it.

 Change the Direction Angle of a Gradient

-Drag a gradient handle on the canvas to change the position and angle of a gradient.
+You can tap and drag on the gradient handles on the canvas to change the position and angle of the gradient.